 Manager, Writing Centre: Emmy Misser, MA, firstname.lastname@example.org, ext.
 3339

-Consultant, Writing Centre: Kristen Lautenbach, MA, email@example.com, ext.
+Consultant, Writing Centre: Boba M. Samuels, PhD Candidate, email@example.com, ext.
 3869

-Undergraduate Student Tutors: top students who receive initial and ongoing training
+Student Tutors: Top undergraduate and graduate students who receive initial and ongoing training

-The Writing Centre, one of eight learning services at Laurier, provides free writing instruction for all undergraduate and graduate students.
-The purpose of the centre is to promote and enhance academic writing skills, and the program offers individual writing consultations, drop-in hours, general writing workshops, and in-class workshops or lectures arranged at the request of instructors.
+The Writing Centre provides free writing instruction for all undergraduate and graduate students.
+The purpose of the centre is to promote and enhance academic writing skills, and the program offers individual writing consultations, drop-in hours, writing workshops, and in-class workshops or lectures arranged at the request of instructors.
 Writing workshops designed to suit the specific needs of a particular course or discipline are developed in collaboration with instructors and in some cases end up becoming part of a course.

 The Writing Centre has resources on all aspects of academic writing in the resource room and on the website, which provides links to major academic writing sites in North America.